ThePerfectComputer/FastWaveBackend/README.md

 Copyright - Yehowshua Immanuel

 # Status
-October 20, 2022: I'm currently working on the frontend UI, and then will clean+speed up some of the backend code.
+July 25 2022: Haven't worked on  this in a while.
+It seems the Zoq is now pushing forward on this codebase.
+Check out his frontend here: https://gitlab.com/TheZoq2/surfer

 # A High performance, VCD Parser written in Rust